SecretFox/KrampusTracker/README.md

 # Fork of MobMarkers by Xeio

-Tracks Krampus and Christmas event champions on all zones
+Tracks Krampi on all zones